 If you already have high blood sugar levels or diabetes, be sure to tell your doctor before starting Repatha.
 Also, tell them if you’re currently taking a statin.

 You may want to watch for symptoms of high blood sugar while you’re taking Repatha.
 Tell your doctor if you develop any of these symptoms during treatment.

-Also, your doctor may recommend that you check your blood sugar level to see if it’s high during Repatha treatment.
+Also, your doctor may recommend that you check your blood sugar level to see whether it’s high during Repatha treatment.
 Or they may check the level for you at your appointments.

 If you have any questions or concerns about your blood sugar levels while you’re taking Repatha, talk with your doctor.

-You may experience muscle pain with Repatha.
-This side effect of the drug wasn’t common during studies.
-But it did happen in some people.
+You may experience muscle pain with Repatha, though this side effect of the drug wasn’t common during studies.

 What might help